Vol. 04 · Issue 14 · APR 2026

 Why Would You Use 4CM?

-The short answer: you love your amp's tone but want modeler-quality effects.
+Because you love your amp but want better effects.

-Here's the longer answer.
-Most guitarists who own both a modeler and a tube amp eventually face a dilemma.
-Going fully direct through the modeler (amp models into a PA or FRFR) gives you incredible flexibility and consistency, but some players feel it doesn't quite match the response and feel of their real amp pushing real speakers in a real room.
-Meanwhile, running the modeler straight into the front of the amp is limiting — time-based effects like delay and reverb sound better after the preamp distortion, not before it.
+Most guitarists who own both a modeler and a tube amp hit the same wall.
+Going fully direct through the modeler gives you flexibility, but it does not feel like a real amp moving real speakers in a real room.
+Running the modeler straight into the front of the amp is limiting.
+Delay and reverb belong after the preamp distortion.
+Not before it.

 The 4-cable method solves this by splitting your modeler's signal chain into two halves:

-• Pre-amp effects (before your amp's preamp): things like wah, compressor, overdrive, boost — anything you'd normally put on a pedalboard in front of your amp
+• Pre-amp effects (before your amp's preamp): wah, compressor, overdrive, boost — anything you would normally put on a pedalboard in front of your amp

 • Post-amp effects (in your amp's effects loop): delay, reverb, modulation, EQ — anything that benefits from receiving an already-distorted signal

-Your amp's preamp does what it does best — creates your core crunch or clean tone — and the modeler handles everything else with studio-quality processing.
+Your amp's preamp does what it does best.
+The modeler handles everything else.

-This is particularly valuable if you have a great tube amp with a distinctive voice.
-A cranked Marshall JCM800, a Fender Deluxe Reverb on the edge of breakup, a Mesa Rectifier with that tight low end — these amps have a feel and responsiveness that some players prefer over any digital model.
-The 4-cable method lets you keep that core character while surrounding it with whatever effects you want.
+This matters most when you have a tube amp with a voice you refuse to give up.
+A cranked Marshall JCM800.
+A Fender Deluxe Reverb on the edge of breakup.
+A Mesa Rectifier with that tight low end.
+If the amp has a feel no model has matched, the 4-cable method lets you keep it and surround it with whatever effects you want.

 The 4 Cables Explained in Detail